Linuxfabrik/monitoring-plugins/check-plugins/whmcs-status/README.md

 * Queries the WHMCS API at `<url>/includes/api.php` using the `GetHealthStatus` action
 * Authenticates via WHMCS API identifier and secret (`--identifier`, `--secret`)
 * Supports optional HTTP Basic Authentication (`--username`, `--password`)
+* Reports every check WHMCS grades above a notice, so an installation with nothing to report prints a single line

 ## Fact Sheet